What is a milling tool?

 These face milling cutters can also be used for forwarding milling operations.
 The face milling cutter is a very rigid cutting tool.

-The surface finishes it provides depends on the feed rate and the number of teeth on the tool.
+The surface finishes it provides depend on the feed rate and the number of teeth on the tool.

 6. Concave milling cutter: